JulesRenz/docker-openvpn-qbittorrent/README.md

 - Run container in non-privileged mode
 Currently the container is running in privileged mode, which is usually not a good idea but is currently needed to create the VPN adapter.
 - HTTPS: The webinterface currently uses unencrypted HTTP.
 The attack surface is pretty limited though.
 The docker-network is occupied and the attacker would need to already have access to your machine.
 - Test on Windows.
 Since Docker for windows is more or less a thing now, I'm curious to see if it works there but haven't tried yet.
-This image was tested on Linux and MacOS
+This image was tested on Linux and MacOS. --> Tested on windows with docker-toolbox.
+Does not work out of the box.